parekh-soham/parekh-soham/README.md

 # Soham Parekh

+- CEO @ Soham as a Service (SaaS)
+- Proficient in all programming languages that have and ever will exist
 - 10x engineer secretly working at your startup (and your competitor's startup too)

 [As seen on YouTube](https://www.youtube.com/watch?v=-_6dHIPVoTM)